mslinn/jekyll_plugin_support/README.md

 `Jekyll_plugin_support` is a Ruby gem that facilitates writing and testing Jekyll plugins.

-`Jekyll_plugin_support` can be used to create simple Jekyll plugins in the `_plugins/` directory, or gem-based Jekyll plugins.
+`Jekyll_plugin_support` can be used to create simple Jekyll plugins in the `_plugins/` directory of your Jekyll project, or gem-based Jekyll plugins.

 At present, only Jekyll tags and blocks are supported.